secrierlab/SPiCe/README.md

-# Spatial Plasticity in Cellular Environments (SPiCe):
+# Spatial Plasticity in Cellular Environments (SPiCe)

 ## A computational framework for modelling intrinsic and extrinsic factors driving cell plasticity using spatial transcriptomics